Single Factor Test

 By running this cross-sectional regression at each rebalancing period, we obtain a time series of factor returns $\lambda_{BM}$.

-This time, ICs are calculated at the stock level (whereas the previous method used group portfolios).
-We calculate the IC at each timestamp, treat each as an independent observation, and use a t-test to determine if ICs and factor returns $\lambda_{BM}$ are significantly different from zero.
+In this approach, ICs are calculated at the stock level (whereas the previous method used group portfolios).
+For each timestamp, we compute the IC, treat each as an independent observation, and use a t-test to determine whether the mean IC and the mean factor return $\lambda_{BM}$ are significantly different from zero.

 Summary

-As the number of factors increases, the regression results (factor returns) will differ.
-In this section, the goal is not to find the “true” factor return, but to determine whether a factor (an effect) is valid.
+As the number of factors increases, the regression results (factor returns) will change.
+The goal here is not to find the “true” factor return, but to determine whether a factor (or effect) is valid.

-For practical application, here is an example of how to construct a factor model:
+For practical application, here is a typical process for constructing a factor model:

 - Propose an idea: Identify a potential factor based on economic theory or empirical evidence.